Coral Restoration, Cuba

 Coral reefs are also very important in socio-economics.
 “The value of coral reefs has been estimated at 30 billion U.S. dollars and perhaps as much as 172 billion U.S. dollars each year, providing food, protection of shorelines, jobs based on tourism, and even medicines.”

-By teaming up with CubaMar, pioneers of international marine research and conservation in Cuba, as well as local community members, IOI and our qualified volunteers are actively participating in the restoration of this indispensable ecosystem.
+By teaming up with CariMar, pioneers of international marine research and conservation in Cuba, as well as local community members are actively participating in the restoration of this indispensable ecosystem.

 Visit our Volunteer Cuba page for more information.